-The goal of this initial DMP should be, as a minimum requirement, to arrive to a data summary for each currently known dataset present within the project.
-Future versions of the DMP will then expand upon these details including the FAIR-ificiation process (i.e., the process that aims at addressing the translation of raw datasets into FAIR datasets in a general way) as described in Section 3.2 below.
+Future versions of the DMP will then expand upon these details including the FAIR-ification process (i.e., the process that aims at addressing the translation of raw datasets into FAIR datasets in a general way) as described in Section 3.2 below.

 Therefore, a summarisation of a dataset within OPTIMAI should be able to set out the work package(s) and task(s) in which it appears, and how the dataset is related to the goals, research/development activities or evaluation of the specific task and the wider project (in relation to point (1) above).
-Secondly, the type of data collected should be considered, these are discussed in more detail in Section 3.1.1 below, but, in particular, are important to understand whether the data is collected, consumed or forms part of an evaluation within the context of OPTIMAI; the formats and filetypes and whether the data stands alone or resides within the OPTIMAI system is also essential (this covers point (2)).
+Secondly, the type of data collected should be considered (see Section 3.1.1 for details): it is important to understand whether the data is collected, consumed or forms part of an evaluation within the context of OPTIMAI; the formats and filetypes and whether the data stands alone or resides within the OPTIMAI system is also essential (this covers point (2)).
 Point (3) is particularly, but not exclusively, relevant to the machine and deep learning tasks within OPTIMAI given the emphasis on artificial intelligence (AI) and would include both existing openly available standard and benchmark research datasets as well as data provided by end users for the purposes of the OPTIMAI project and links directly to point (4) on the origin of the data.
-At this time, point (5) concerning the size of the data may be unknown or unquantifiable but could be considered as number of respondents to a survey, actual size in MBs or GBs, or number of features or labelled objects.
-Finally, the utility of the data should consider what the longer-term possibilities are for the data itself whether that be for the research team, industry, other H2020 projects or the wider manufacturing research community; this does, however, have inextricable links to security restrictions required within the project.
+At this time, point (5) concerning the size of the data is considered as number of respondents to a survey, actual size in MBs or GBs, or number of features or labelled objects.
+Finally, the utility of the data should consider what the longer-term possibilities are for the data itself whether that be for the research team, industry, other H2020/Horizon Europe projects or the wider manufacturing research community; this does, however, have inextricable links to security restrictions required within the project.